TheGamerJay/Mini-Visionary/SETUP.md

-# Mini Dream Poster — Setup
+# Mini-Visionary — Setup

-*If you can dream it, we can poster it.*
+*You Envision it, We Generate it*

 ---